History of Venezuela

 The Province of Venezuela in 1656, by Sanson Nicolas.
-One of the first maps about Venezuela and near regions.
+One of the first maps of Venezuela and the Caribbean.

 Venezuelan Declaration of Independence (fragment), painting by Juan Lovera in 1811.

 The history of Venezuela reflects events in areas of the Americas colonized by Spain starting 1502; amid resistance from indigenous peoples, led by Native caciques, such as Guaicaipuro and Tamanaco.
 However, in the Andean region of western Venezuela, complex Andean civilization of the Timoto-Cuica people flourished before European contact.